Axioma42/Project1/README.md

 ## PROBLEM STATEMENT 2

-## To supply each production lane with the amount of refrigeration and air compressors needed to produce, the factory has:
+## To supply each production line with the amount of refrigeration and air compressors needed to produce, the factory has:
 * 12 compressorss:

     6 air compressors: